bpucker/MybMonday/README.md

+### (30) Anthocyanin repressor in pepper ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Analysis of the R2R3-MYBs in pepper reveals CaMYB101 as candidate for the anthocyanin repression during fruit ripening #MybMonday (details: )

+[Liu et al., 2021](https://doi.org/10.1101/2021.08.24.457473) investigated R2R3-MYBs in pepper and present CaMYB101 as anthocyanin repressor.
+Some pepper cultivars accumulate anthocyanins in fruits during development and loose these pigments during fruit development.
+Since MYBs are important regulators of the anthocyanin biosynthesis, it is likely that they are involved in this process.
+This analysis is based on newly identified MYBs in _Capsicum baccatum_ and _C. chinense_ with previously identified R2R3-MYBs of _C. annuum_ from [Wang et al., 2020]().
+CaMYB101 was identified based on orthology to PhMYB27 and SlMYBL2 which have been previously been reported as anthocyanin repressors.
+Gene expression analysis and VIGS experiments support this prediction.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]MYB_Monday)